GoGetCorp/GoGetGoTask/README.md

 You have a maximum of 3 days to submit this task.

-If anything is unclear please do not hesitate to contact me: kiril@gogetcorp.com

 # Task

 Please submit a simple go program which will perform/has the following: